PHP - String strcmp() Function

-This function is same as strncmp() function, except strncmp() function has one more parameter which is used to specify number of characters of each string to compare.
+This function is same as strncmp() function, except strncmp() function has one more parameter which is used to specify number of (upper limit of the) characters from each string to be used in the comparison.

 Note: The strcmp() function is a binary-safe and a case-sensitive function.